abkfenris/docker-postgis-pghoard/9.4-2.3-1.4.0/README.md

 This container is designed to be run on a Kubernetes host.
 When restoring from a backup, an init container should be run first, then the primary postgres server container and a container managing the backup should be run as the same pod.

 Once I've got everything tested I will include some example Kubernetes configs.
+Working on example text currently.

 ## Old stuff below